Open Access 2025

 Journey into Open Access publishing: Transformative Agreements as a vehicle

 This session offers a practical examination of how Transformative Agreements (TAs) are shaping the future of scholarly publishing.
-Featuring insights from a SANLiC representative, Elsevier authors highlight both the opportunities and challenges of TAs.
+Featuring insights from a SANLiC and publisher representatives, and authors highlighting both the opportunities and challenges of TAs.
 This session will also spotlight one of the university’s top five authors publishing under TAs, offering a firsthand perspective on the impact of these agreements on research visibility and accessibility.

 The session aims to equip researchers with knowledge on how TAs can be leveraged as a pathway to more open, equitable scholarly communication.